 You should always feel at home.
-Under hospice care, you will.
+Under four levels of hospice care, you will.
 Hospice care designs treatments to meet the needs of patients, providing them comfort in their own homes.

 While every hospice regimen is different, four levels of hospice care exist.
 Here is a quick guide to each level.

 Differences Between Curative, Palliative, and Hospice Care

 Curative, palliative and hospice care each have their own definitions, though they have some overlap.